JoseMath/multiregeneration/Ex-Tingting/depth-first-real.md

 The system consists of  28 multilinear polynomials with total degree no more than three.
 The polynomials are list as $f1\dots f28$ in the [bertiniInput_equations](bertiniInput_equations) file.

+Our aim is to  find the solution having an $r$-coordinate near $0.1632$.

 ### Running `multiregeneration.py`